dshanke/cv-shanke/cv/index.md

-- **Software Engineer (primarily C++ OOAD development** on both **UNIX** and **Windows platform & also worked with java\|C#\|vb.net\|python programming languages)** with more than 14 years’ experience in developing leading-edge solutions in security   mpliance and financial domain. progressing from problem statement to well-documented design and successful implementation there on.
+- **Software Engineer (primarily C++ OOAD development** on both **UNIX** and **Windows platform & also worked with java\|C#\|vb.net\|python programming languages)** with more than 14 years’ experience in developing leading-edge solutions in security compliance and financial domain. progressing from problem statement to well-documented design and successful implementation there on.
 Migrating/Porting C++ Application from Windows to UNIX platform and across inter UNIX